GaloyMoney/galoy-infra/README.md

 K8s versions can be upgraded at `ci/k8s-upgrade/main.tf`.

-Major version upgrades should be done with extreme attention as they may introduce breaking changes.
+Even though kubernetes themselves state that [they follow semantic versioning](https://kubernetes.io/releases/), `minor` versions may contain breaking changes, which is not in accordance to semantic versioning.
+Thus, unlike with dependencies that respect semantic versioning, `minor` upgrades must be done with care and supervision.

-Minor version upgrades should be done one version at a time (to go from `1.30` to `1.32`, for example, first upgrade to `1.31`).
-On each upgrade, let the version stream into our deployments and confirm everything works fine before moving on.
+Given this, be aware that both `major` and `minor` version upgrades should be done one version at a time (to go from `1.30` to `1.32`, for example, first upgrade to `1.31`).
+And that, on each upgrade, you should let the version stream into our deployments and confirm everything works fine before moving on to a new version.